mrkkrp/zip/README.md

 ### ZIP64

-When necessary, the `ZIP64` extension is automatically enabled.
+When necessary, the `ZIP64` extension is automatically used.
 It's necessary when anything from this list takes place:

 * Total size of archive is greater than 4 GB.

 * Size of compressed/uncompressed file in archive is greater than 4 GB.

 * There are more than 65535 entries in archive.

+The library is particularly suited for processing of large files.
+For example, I've been able to easily create 6.5 GB archive with reasonable speed and without any significant memory consumption.

 ### Filenames